schemaspy:schemaspy

 <allowHtmlInComments> Boolean - Allow HTML In Comments.
 Any HTML embedded in comments normally gets encoded so that it's rendered as text.
 This option allows it to be rendered as HTML.

 <connprops> String - Specifies additional properties to be used when connecting to the database.
 Specify the entries directly, escaping the ='s with \= and separating each key\=value pair with a ;.
-May also be a file name, useful for hiding connection properties from public logs.

 <cssStylesheet> String - The CSS Stylesheet.
 Allows you to override the default SchemaSpyCSS stylesheet.